 Whaleboats for the CHARLES W. MORGAN

 The Charles W. Morgan typically carried seven 28-foot double-ended open whaleboats during her whaling career.
 To complement the 1841 whaleship’s restoration, organizations from around the country built a fleet of new whaleboats to equip the ship during her 38th Voyage in 2014.
 In all, 10 groups from seven states took part in this national whaleboat project.
-Although only seven will be on the Morgan at any one time during the voyage, each boat will spend at least some portion of the journey on board.
+Although only seven were on the Morgan at any one time during the voyage, each boat spent at least some portion of the journey on board.

 The necessity to build authentic whaleboats to go on the whaleship, accurate in every detail, expanded the educational opportunity to pass on traditional knowledge and skills beyond the Morgan to small boat construction, all as part of a nationally important historic restoration.
 By building one of the finest examples of an American-developed small boat, one whose remarkable seaworthy design was required by the boat’s function, the builders are Mystic Seaport’s partners in an extraordinary enterprise to help all remember and learn from this nation’s maritime past and all of its complex elements.